Hale Asaf: Biography

 In 1919, at the beginning of the Turkish War of Independence, she was sent to Rome, where she took her first art lessons from her aunt.
 The following year, she was in Paris, studying with Namık İsmail, a family friend.
 Once she was old enough, her family sent her to Berlin to begin formal studies.
 Although she had a recurrence of disease that required surgery on her lungs, she passed the entrance exams for the Prussian Academy of Arts and became a student of Arthur Kampf.
-Despite her family's problems (including her father's abandoning her mother for self-imposed exile in Egypt), she did well at the Academy.
+Despite her family's problems (including her father abandoning her mother for self-imposed exile in Egypt), she did well at the Academy.
 In 1924, some of her portraits were published in a local art magazine.

 She returned home after the war and enrolled at the İnas Sanayi-i Nefise Mektebi (School of Fine Arts) where she studied with Feyhaman Duran and İbrahim Çallı.
 Following her mother's death from tuberculosis in a Swiss sanatorium she started using her mother's family name "Asaf" instead of Salih.
 She was not at the Art School for long, however, when she won a scholarship from the Ministry of National Education to study in Europe.
 This took her back to Germany; to the Academy of Fine Arts in Munich, where her teacher was Lovis Corinth.
 In 1926, she had a showing at the Galatasaray Exhibition, a major venue for new artists held annually in Istanbul from 1916 to 1951.